-If the student or the instructor whose decision is at issue is dissatisfied with the Program Director's response, either party has three (3) days from the date of the Department Chair's response to appeal the matter to either Assistant/Associate Deans or the Dean of the College of Health Sciences.
-Failure by either party to make this appeal within this time frame constitutes forfeiture of the right to appeal.
-Within three (3) days of the appeal to the appropriate Dean, he or she shall rule on the appeal in writing and provide a copy to both the instructor and the student.
-The person to whom the appeal has been made may investigate the matter in any way he or she deems appropriate and may resolve the matter with or without a hearing.
+If the student or the instructor is dissatisfied with the Program Director's decision, either party has 3 days from the date of the Department Chair/Program Director's response to appeal the matter to the Dean of the college or school in which the class was offered.
+Failure by either party to make this appeal within this time frame results in forfeiture of the right to appeal.
+The Dean shall provide a written response to all parties within 3 days.